 In his judgement, Higgins calculated that a fair and reasonable wage for manual workers was seven shillings per day or 42 shillings per week.
-This was a 27 per cent increase on the average unskilled worker’s salary at the Sunshine Harvester Works.

 The decision was a landmark case because, for the first time, employers were challenged to formulate wages on the basic needs of their employees rather than being solely concerned with the company’s profits.